tdkehoe/iam/login_fedid.md

 {: tip}

 ### From the {{site.data.keyword.Bluemix_notm}} CLI
-1. Specify the `--sso` option with the `bluemix login` command.
+1. Specify the `--sso` option with the `ibmcloud login` command.
 2. Follow the URL in the prompt to get the one-time passcode.
 3. Copy and paste the passcode value in the CLI as your input.

   ```
-  bluemix login --sso
+  ibmcloud login --sso
   API endpoint: https://api.ng.bluemix.net

   One Time Code (Get one at https://iam.ng.bluemix.net/oidc/passcode)>